Dr. Benedicte Blain, psychologist

 and nonverbal learning disorders.

-She helps clients better understand the strengths and weaknesses and offer suggestions to facilitate their academic learning.
+She helps clients better understand the strengths and weaknesses and offer suggestions cope with anxiety, to improve mood and behaviours as well as to facilitate their academic learning.

 About Dr. Blain